Category: Foster Care Research

 -

-Who enters Foster Care in the US?
+Who Enters Foster Care in the US?

 We were fascinated with the Adoption and Foster Care Analysis Reporting System (AFCARS) data that provides a great overview of the nationwide foster care challenge.
 Here is the table from the AFCARS data for 2019 reported in 2020 .
 This is for children entering foster care in 2019.
 Since this table is useful to both…